 }

-, but this is completely fine.
+Something you've likely noticed is that the method names used by HoneywellApi differ from those of HaydonApi, but this is completely fine.
 Why?
-Because we cannot make all API providers and SDKs to be designed the same.
-We’ll now create an implementation to represent each API while also abiding by the contract.
+Because we cannot make all API providers and SDKs be designed the same.
+We'll now create an implementation to represent each API while also abiding by the contract.

 <?php